gradle/gradle/design-docs/incremental-build.md

 - Out of scope for this story are the following aspects:
     - If other tasks write to the same output directory then do not automatically clean the output directory as it may cause side effects.
     - Renamed or removed tasks are not taken under consideration.
+    - Renamed or removed projects (that are potentially part of the task path stored in the index) are not taken under consideration.

 ### Test coverage